madbutter/pixio-api-starter/README.md

 1. Push your code to a GitHub repository.
 2. Sign up for [Vercel](https://vercel.com) and import your repository.
-3. Set the environment variables in the Vercel dashboard. **Make sure to set ALL variables from your `.env.local`, including the Stripe price IDs and the ComfyDeploy API Key.**
+3. Set the environment variables in the Vercel dashboard. **Make sure to set ALL variables from your `.env.local`, including the Stripe price IDs and the Pixio API Key.**
 4. Deploy the project.

 After deployment, update your Supabase and Stripe configurations with your production URL: